-Emmy-Nominated Songwriter and Producer, Rie Sinclair has seen thousands of syncs in TV/Film.
-Montages for Primetime, end credits and mini-themes + Source for Daytime.
-Currently in England after 15 years in LA.
+Emmy-Nominated Songwriter and Producer, with thousands of syncs in TV/Film.
+Montages for Primetime, End Credits for film, A Theme for MTV.
+Now in the UK after 20 years in LA.

 ReviewsEndorse Rie Sinclair